 - Know your Copy(rights) as an author - a McMaster presentation - December 2013

 - Copyright information at McMaster

-- Author and Research Metrics - learn more about research metrics and how they can help you; how to establish an author identity in ORCID and others; different types of research metrics including h-index, Altmetrics and more.
+- Author and Research Metrics - learn more about: the benefits of research metrics; how to establish an author identity in ORCID and Google Scholar; and the different types of research metrics including h-index, Altmetrics and more.